CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 ## Task 8: Retention and Deletion in Microsoft 365 Copilot

 You can use a retention policy to retain data from messages in **Microsoft Copilot for Microsoft 365**, and delete those messages.
 Behind the scenes, Exchange mailboxes are used to store data copied from these messages.
 Data from **Copilot** messages is stored in a hidden folder in the mailbox of the user who runs **Copilot**.
-This hidden folder isn't designed to be directly accessible to users or administrators, but instead, store data that compliance administrators can search with **eDiscovery tools**.
+This hidden folder isn't designed to be directly accessible to users or administrators, but instead, stores data that compliance administrators can search with **eDiscovery tools**.

 The Exchange mailbox for retaining **Microsoft Copilot for Microsoft 365** messages has the RecipientTypeDetails attribute of **UserMailbox**, which also stores message data for **Teams** private channels and cloud-based **Teams** users.
 The copy is retained in a hidden folder named **SubstrateHolds** as a subfolder in the Exchange **Recoverable Items** folder.

 After a retention policy is configured for **Microsoft Copilot for Microsoft 365** interactions, a timer job from the Exchange service periodically evaluates items in the hidden mailbox folder where these messages are stored.
 The timer job typically takes **1-7 days** to run.
 When these items have expired their retention period, they're moved to the SubstrateHolds folder—another hidden folder that's in every user mailbox to store "soft-deleted" items before they're permanently deleted.
 After a **retention policy** is configured for **Microsoft Copilot for Microsoft 365**, the paths the content takes depend on whether the retention policy is to retain and then delete, to retain only, or delete only.

-The following diagram represents the flow in details:
+The following diagram represents the flow in detail:

 ![](./media/copilotretentionlifecycle.png)

 For the two paths in the diagram:

-1. **If messages are removed from Copilot**, the message is moved to the SubstrateHolds folder where it remains for at least 1 day.
+1. **If messages are removed from Copilot**, the message is moved to the SubstrateHolds folder, where it remains for at least 1 day.
 When the retention period expires, the message is permanently deleted the next time the timer job runs (typically between 1-7 days).

 1. **If messages remain in Copilot** after the retention period expires, the message is copied to the SubstrateHolds folder.
-This action typically takes between 1-7 days from the expiry date.
+This action typically takes between 1 and 7 days from the expiry date.
 When the message is in the SubstrateHolds folder, it's stored there for at least 1 day, and then the message is permanently deleted the next time the timer job runs (typically between 1-7 days).

 >**Note:** Messages stored in mailboxes, including the hidden folders, are searchable by **eDiscovery tools**.
 Until messages are permanently deleted from the SubstrateHolds folder, they remain searchable by **eDiscovery tools**.

-When the retention period expires and copies a message to the SubstrateHolds folder, a delete operation is communicated to the backend service for Copilot, that then relays the same operation to the user app with Copilot.
+When the retention period expires and copies a message to the SubstrateHolds folder, a delete operation is communicated to the backend service for Copilot, which then relays the same operation to the user app with Copilot.
 Delays in this communication or caching can explain why, for a short period of time, users continue to see these messages in Copilot.

 ### Content paths for retain-only retention policy

-1. **If messages are removed from Copilot** the message is moved to the SubstrateHolds folder after the retention period expires.
-This action typically takes between 1-7 days from the expiry date.
+1. **If messages are removed from Copilot,** the message is moved to the SubstrateHolds folder after the retention period expires.
+This action typically takes between 1 and 7 days from the expiry date.
 If the retention policy is configured to retain forever, the item remains there.
 If the retention policy has an end date for the retention period and it expires, the message is permanently deleted the next time the timer job runs (typically between 1-7 days).

 1. **If messages remain in Copilot** after the retention period expires, nothing happens before and after the retention period; the message remains in its original location.

 ### Content paths for delete-only retention policy

 1. **If messages are removed from Copilot** during the retention period, the message is moved to the SubstrateHolds folder.
-The message is stored in the SubstrateHolds folder for at least 1 day and permanently deleted the next time the timer job runs (typically between 1-7 days).
+The message is stored in the SubstrateHolds folder for at least 1 day and is permanently deleted the next time the timer job runs (typically between 1-7 days).

 1. **If messages remain in Copilot** after the retention period expires, the message is copied to the SubstrateHolds folder.
-This action typically takes between 1-7 days from the expiry date.
+This action typically takes between 1 and 7 days from the expiry date.
 The message is retained there for at least 1 day and then permanently deleted the next time the timer job runs (typically between 1-7 days).

-### Creating and Configuring Retenetion Policies
+### Creating and Configuring Retention Policies

 A **retention policy** lets you manage the data for your organization by deciding proactively whether to retain content, delete content, or retain and then delete the content very efficiently by assigning the same retention settings at the container level to be automatically inherited by content in that container.
 For example, retention policies for the location **Teams chats and Copilot interactions** include user prompts to **Microsoft Copilot for Microsoft 365**, and the Copilot responses to users.
 These messages can be retained and deleted for compliance reasons.

-To create a retention policy to for all the interactions with **Microsoft 365 Copilot**, follow the given steps:
+To create a retention policy for all the interactions with **Microsoft 365 Copilot**, follow the given steps:

 1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.